 Urine Test: Dipstick

-The results of a urine dipstick test may point to a diagnosis of urinary tract infection (UTI), kidney disease, diabetes, or a urinary tract injury.
-If test results are abnormal, other tests will be needed before a definite diagnosis can be made.
+The results of a urine dipstick test can help when doctors suspect problems like urinary tract infections (UTIs), kidney disease, diabetes, or a urinary tract injury.
+Other tests usually are needed before a definite diagnosis can be made.

-If you have questions about the urine dipstick test, speak with your doctor.
+If you have questions about the urine dipstick test, talk to your doctor.

 - Kidney Diseases in Childhood